gold-alex/CreateMPLS-Administrative-App/README.md

 6. Press submit to submit attendance data to the database

-(Optional) If needed, edit attendance by scrolling down on the home screen.
-A list of dates of previously submitted attendance will be available.
-Simply tap the date you want to change and update students present.
+(Optional) Update attendance by scrolling down on the home screen to "Recent Attendance", selecting a date, and editing the students present.

 ## Admin Usage